TinosNitso/VanityTXID-Plugin/README.md

 Linux in VirtualBox is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

 Next update will increase message limit from 512B to the true limit of 520B.
-With 1337, '2' should probably be 'Z', but maybe '3' shouldn't be 'E', so '1ee7' instead.
+With 1337, '2' should probably be 'Z', and maybe '9' should be 'P'.
 The TTS checkbox will grey-out the other TTS options.
+Script will be slightly simpler.

 v1.3.3:
 - PrivKey & Password now mutable bytearrays instead of immutable strings.